Download my complete CV here.

-- Research featured in The New York Times series Science Take.
+- The New York Times: Research featured in series Science Take.
 “How teamwork brings home the tuna in Lego Land.”
 James Gorman, November 14, 2016.
-Available at: Link.

 - Research featured in Inside JEB.
 “Cooperative ants are more than the sum of their parts.”
 Kathryn Knight, November, 2016.
 Journal of Experimental Biology.
 219: 3309-3310